CityofToronto/bdit_data-sources/ttc/cis_processing.md

 ### Step 1: Select the points that are in the pilot area (Bathurst to Jarvis).

-Step 2.1: create a geoframe that represents the pilot area
+Step 1.1: create a geoframe that represents the pilot area

 !['Bathurst_Jarvis'](gtfs/img/Bathurst_Jarvis.png)

-Step 2.2: Use the geoframe to filter the CIS line_data
+Step 1.2: Use the geoframe to filter the CIS trips

 ```sql
 WITH geo_frame AS (